Nyandwi/ModernConvNets/README.md

 The implementations of ConvNets architectures contained in this repository are not optimized for training but rather to understand how those networks were designed, principal components that makes them and how they evolved overtime.
 LeNet-5[(LeCunn, 1998)](http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf) had 5 layers(with learnable weights, pooling layers excluded).
 AlexNet[(Krizhevsky et al., 2012)](https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf) had 8 layers.
 Few years later, Residual Networks[(He et al., 2015)](https://arxiv.org/abs/1512.03385) made the trends after showing that it's possible to train networks of over 100 layers.
 Today, residual networks are still one of the most widely used architecture across a wide range of visual tasks and they impacted the [design of language architectures](https://arxiv.org/abs/2203.00555).

 Computer vision research community is [very vibrant](https://twitter.com/Jeande_d/status/1446468370182799364).
-With the intelligent frameworks and better architectures we have to day, understanding how networks architectures are designed before you can throw them in your dataset is never a neccesity, but it's one of the ways to stay on top of this vibrant and fast-ever changing field!
+With the intelligent frameworks and better architectures we have to day, understanding how networks architectures are designed before you can throw them in your dataset is never a neccesity, but it's one of the best ways to stay on top of this vibrant and fast-ever changing field!

 If you want to use ConvNets for solving a visual recognition tasks such as image classification or object detection, you can get up running quickly by getting the models (and their pretrained weights) from tools like [Keras](https://keras.io), [TensorFlow Hub](https://tfhub.dev), [PyTorch Vision](https://github.com/pytorch/vision), [Timm PyTorch Image Models](https://github.com/rwightman/pytorch-image-models), [GluonCV](https://cv.gluon.ai), and [OpenMML Lab](https://github.com/open-mmlab).